Associate Professor Lynne Chepulis

 Qualifications: BSc, MSc, Mphil, PhD

-Malgorzata Hirsz (in progress).
+Malgorzata Hirsz (2021).
 Symptoms and patient characteristics as criteria for diagnosis of colorectal cancer in primary and secondary care in New Zealand.

-Wen Janice Lim (in progress).
+Wen Janice Lim (2021).
 Stopping the progression towards type 2 diabetes: hypoglycaemic potential of antioxidant-rich plant extracts.

 Ketel, Julian (2016).
 The biocidal activity of Manuka Cyclopower against strains of methicillin-resistant and sensitive Staphylococcus aureus in the anterior nostrils